bernardcooke53/cookiecutter-hyperhypermodern-python/docs/guide.md

 ---
 myst:
   substitutions:
-    HPC: "*Hypermodern Python Cookiecutter*"
+    HPC: "*hyperhypermodern Python Cookiecutter*"
 ---

 # User Guide

 This is the user guide
-for the [Hypermodern Python Cookiecutter], a Python template based on the [Hypermodern Python] article series.
+for the [hyperhypermodern Python Cookiecutter], a Python template based on the [hyperhypermodern Python] article series.

 If you're in a hurry, check out the [quickstart guide](quickstart) and the [tutorials](tutorials).